Nathan Tschohl Nathan Tschohl

 First, realize that towing someone is slow - and that slow and steady wins this race.

 Buddy towing is a modified version of CSS where you scissor kick and pull with your bottom arm at the same time.
 Usually 2 or 3 times before breathing.
-Anything over 3 is overkill IMO - you need the oxygen.
+Anything over 3 is overkill - you need the oxygen.
 Breath every 2 or 3.

 Your top arm goes across your buddy like a seatbelt and you grab him right where his arm pit meets his pec.
 Make sure you’ve got a nice, tight grip on him.
 Do not have a soft grip.
 You must be aggressive.